9 Tips to Get More ROI from Trade Shows and Event Marketing

-In his most recent post, Dave Green pointed out how marketers invest most of their budget on trade shows even though it ranks fourth in effectiveness.
-He went on to explain how to get a better return on your trade-show investment through lead scoring.
+Marketers invest most of their budget on trade shows and event marketing even though it ranks.
+You can get get a better return on your trade-show investment through lead scoring.

 Now I’m going to share nine tactics that will drive those lead scores – and your ROI – even higher:

 1. Do thorough research.

 Find out which attendees fit your Universal Lead Definition.
 If you have access to the registration list, analyze it.
 Look up registrants on LinkedIn.